Umami Pot

 Step 2

-Add chicken to the pot and simmer it together with the kombu over very low heat for about 10 minutes.
-When small bubbles appear on the surface of the liquid, remove the kombu.
+Add chicken to the pot and gently simmer it with the kombu over very low heat for about 10 minutes.
+Once small bubbles start to form on the surface of the liquid, remove the kombu.

 instant ramen_instruction-3